sig-net/multichain-abstract-account/README.md

 ## Issues

 - It's an account system inside Near, so it interacting with other contracts that uses predecessor_id won't be natural as the predecessor_id will always be the RootDerivationContract Id and not the AccountId.
-  - The solution it's control a Near account using ChainSig contract (more expensive/slower than native account because requires a call to ChainSig)
+  - The solution it's control a Near account using ChainSig contract (slower than native account because requires a call to ChainSig)
+    - More expensive it's relative because if we deploy one AA Smart Contract for each account it cost 1N/100kB (stateless basic contract cost 2N, see (WebAuthn Contract)[https://testnet.nearblocks.io/address/felipe-webauthn.testnet], it means the user has to performs around 4000 ChaiSig to make the cost even)
 - The APIs to talk with this contract are different from using a native account on Near